SkepticMystic/MathMap/Math Map Vault/Logic/Propositional Logic/Conjunction.md

 	</table>
 </html>

-The answer is yes!
-Remember that in a truth table, the top row shows the propositions under consideration, while each row below that represents one possible arrangement of truth values; the reason there are four rows of truth values is because there are four possible combinations of $P$ and $Q$.
+Remember that in a truth table, the top row shows the propositions under consideration, while each row below that represents one possible scenario (in other words one possible arrangement of truth values).

+Why are there four rows of truth values?
+The behavior of $P \land Q$ is entirely determined by what the truth values of $P$ and $Q$ are, so we can completely model the behavior of $P \land Q$ if we model every possible combination of truth values for $P$ and $Q$.
+There are four such possible combinations, each of which is one row of truth values.

 Let's practice using the table by looking at the first situation (the first row of truth values): if $P$ is false and $Q$ is false, then $P \land Q$ is also false.
 If we look at the rest of the rows: